CITV

-CITV (standing for Children's Independent Television) is a British children's morning programming block on ITV2 and formerly a free-to-air channel owned by ITV plc.
-CITV, then Children's ITV, launched on 3 January 1983 as a late afternoon programming block on the ITV network for children aged 6–12.
+CITV (standing for Children's ITV) was a British children's brand of ITV plc, a free-to-air television channel, and the name of programming blocks on the ITV network and ITV2.
+CITV launched on 29 December 1980 as Watch It!, then later rebranded on 3 January 1983 as Children's ITV, as a late afternoon programming block on the ITV network for children aged 6 to 12.
 It replaced the earlier Watch It! branding and introduced networked in-vision continuity links between programmes.
-These links were originally pre-recorded from a small London studio up until 1987, when Central won the contract to produce live links from their Birmingham studios.
-In 2004, presentation of CITV was relocated to Granada Television in Manchester, which saw the demise of in-vision continuity.
-Nine years later, the operations moved to ITV Granada's MediaCityUK studios in Salford.
+These links were originally pre-recorded from a small London studio until 1987, when Central won the contract to produce live links from their Birmingham studios.
+In 2004, presentation of CITV was relocated to Granada Television in Manchester, which saw the block's in-vision continuity being discontinued.
+In 2013, the operations moved to ITV Granada's MediaCityUK studios in Salford.

 In 2006, CITV launched as a digital channel on Freeview.
-The channel primarily ran repeated ITV content and acquisitions daily from 6:00am to 9:00pm.
-Following the axing of its original afternoon slot in late 2006, a CITV programming block on the ITV network continued to air on weekend mornings from 6:00 am to 9:25 am as part of the ITV Breakfast time slot.
-CITV did not have a +1 simulcast, unlike the rest of ITV's portfolio of channels.
-Additionally, the channel was only simulcast in HD on Sky online and Sky Glass.
+The channel primarily ran repeated ITV content and acquisitions daily from 6am to 9pm.
+Following the removal of its original afternoon slot in late 2006, a CITV programming block on the ITV network continued to air on weekend mornings from 6am to 9:25am as part of the ITV Breakfast time slot.
+CITV did not have a +1 simulcast, unlike the rest of ITV's portfolio of channels, and was only simulcast in HD on Sky Glass.

-On 22 July 2023, ITV launched a new children's hub on the ITVX streaming service, ITVX Kids, previously announced to be an eventual replacement for the CITV channel.
-At 9:00pm on 1 September 2023, the channel ceased broadcasting, with a promotional loop informing viewers of the move to ITVX.
-At around 9:02pm, the ITVX loop started airing with a screenbug.
+On 22 July 2023, ITV launched a new children's hub on the ITVX streaming service, ITVX Kids, as an eventual replacement for the CITV channel.
+At 9pm on 1 September 2023, the channel closed with a promotional loop informing viewers of the move to ITVX.

-On 2 September 2023, the children's block was moved to feature every morning on ITV2 during breakfast time, from 05:00am to 09:00am.
-However, it was later shortened to 6:00am to 09:00am.
-Shows broadcast are sourced from the ITVX Kids streaming service.
-This strand has retained usage of the pre-existing CITV branding, following the channel's closure.
+On 2 September 2023, the children's block was moved to feature every morning on ITV2 during breakfast time, from 5am to 9am (later shortened).
+Shows broadcast and promoted during the block were sourced from the ITVX Kids streaming service.
+The block retained usage of the pre-existing CITV branding, following the channel's closure.
+The block, along with the last current vestige of CITV, wound down on 10 April 2026.

-On 1 October 2023, the CITV channel's 602 Freesat slot was removed, exactly one month after the closure.